bitsofinfo/comms-analyzer-toolbox/README.md

 # comms-analyzer-toolbox

-Docker image that provides a simplified toolset for the import and analysis of communications content from email [MBOX](https://en.wikipedia.org/wiki/Mbox) files, and other CSV data (such as text messages) using Elasticsearch and Kibana.
-This provides a single command that launches a full analytical software stack as well as imports all of your communications into it, ready for analysis w/ Kibana and ElasticSearch.
+Docker image that provides a simplified OSINT toolset for the import and analysis of communications content from email [MBOX](https://en.wikipedia.org/wiki/Mbox) files, and other CSV data (such as text messages) using Elasticsearch and Kibana.
+This provides a single command that launches a full OSINT analytical software stack as well as imports all of your communications into it, ready for analysis w/ Kibana and ElasticSearch.

 * [Summary](#summary)
 * [Docker setup](#dockersetup)